::operator newhas a library provided definition (related to P2013R3).

 __cpp_lib_freestanding_feature_test_macros is present, users will know that the C++20 feature-test macros aren't lying.

 <version>header are not required to be present on freestanding implementations.
 The corresponding facilities were either required to be present in C++20, or are added in P1642.
+The green feature-test macros are the ones added since the paper was forwarded from LEWG.

 Users of freestanding implementations will want to know whether including a formerly hosted-only header will work or not.
 Users of freestanding implementations will also what to know if all the facilities that are required to be in freestanding have been made available yet.
 This is a concern for highly portable libraries, and for users that need to support old and new compilers.